 "Mooring, Commercial" means a mooring rented or leased by a commercial entity (e.g., marina, yacht club, etc.) under an annual permit granted by a municipality to residents or nonresidents, and which is located within a CRMC approved mooring field.
-All Commercial Moorings are subject to annual approval and review by the Harbormaster.
-No Commercial Mooring shall be sold, assigned and/or transferred without the prior express approval of both the Harbormaster and the THC.

 "Mooring, Private" means a mooring granted to a resident or nonresident under a permit granted by a municipality, and which is located within a CRMC approved mooring field.